EternityForest/AnyoneCanDoIt/MathELI5.md

 But division by a variable does not produce a linear plot.

 12 divided by 6 is 2.
 12/3 is 4.
 When we have half the divisor,
-we get half the output.
+we get double the output.
 It seems like this should result in a linear chart, to someone (like me!). without a real understanding of math.

 But if one plots 1/x on a graph, the result is not linear.
-I don't know why, but not knowing about it wasted my time on a programmer problem one time, so I'm writing it down!
+I don't actually know why, but not knowing about it wasted my time on a programming problem one time, so I'm writing it down!

 #### Fig. 1: Plot of 1/x, not a straight line at all.